NVP – An educational initiative

 What if we created a content driven concept, targeting the next generation inspiring them to increase their knowledge about how to solve conflicts in a more peaceful way?
 Knowledge is power and most young people attend school.
 So, why not attract the school infrastructure to include violence prevention and life skills into the basic schedule?

 Based on those ideas the Non-Violence Project emerged with its long term vision to reach out to as many schools, teachers and students as possible.
 The mission was clear; to inspire, engage and motivate young people to learn how to solve conflicts peacefully.

 Established the NVP Stockholm Office in Sweden

 The bronze sculpture Non-Violence was unveiled as an official symbol for peace and non-violence at the United Nations Headquarters in New York City.

-Our signature logo, the well known Non-Violence symbol- the gun with the knotted barrel – was created by the Swedish artist Carl Fredrik Reuterswärd as a memorial tribute to John Lennon and his vision about a world less violent.
+Our signature logo, the well known Non-Violence symbol- the gun with the knotted barrel – was created by the Swedish artist Carl Fredrik Reuterswärd as a memorial tribute to a world famous artist and his vision about a world less violent.